sr-murthy/fsrapiclient/CONTRIBUTING.md

 Tests are defined in the `tests` folder, and should be run with [pytest](https://pytest-cov.readthedocs.io/en/latest/).

-For convenience different types of test targets are defined in the[Makefile](https://github.com/sr-murthy/fsrapiclient/blob/main/Makefile): lint` for Ruff linting, `doctests` for running [doctests](https://docs.python.org/3/library/doctest.html) and
-`unittests` for running unittests and measuring coverage, using `pytest` and the `pytest-cov` plugin:
+For convenience different types of test targets are defined in the [Makefile](https://github.com/sr-murthy/fsrapiclient/blob/main/Makefile): `lint` for Ruff linting, `doctests` for running [doctests](https://docs.python.org/3/library/doctest.html) and `unittests` for running unittests and measuring coverage, using `pytest` and the [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/) plugin:

 ``` shell
 make lint